ford442/cython-wasm/README.md

 5. Integration with Pyodide

 Load the package in Pyodide: Use Pyodide's loadPackage function to load your custom package in the Pyodide environment.

-# exodide
-Install Exodide: If you haven't already, install Exodide using pip:

-pip install exodide

-Use Exodide to install your Cythonized module:

-Python
-import exodide
-exodide.install(module_path="path_to_your_cythonized_module.pyx")
-Use code with caution.

-Import and use the module:

-Python
-import my_module
-# Use my_module functions as needed